ankitbioinfo/nico_tutorial/README.md

 # Documentation

-The detailed [documentation of NiCo](https://nico-sc-sp.readthedocs.io/en/latest/) modules and their usage functions can be seen in the given link.
+The detailed documentation on NiCo modules and their usage, visit [NiCo documentation](https://nico-sc-sp.readthedocs.io/en/latest/).

 # Citing NiCo
+If you use NiCo in your research, please cite it as follows:

--   Ankit Agrawal, Stefan Thomann, Dominic Grün.
+-   Ankit Agrawal, Stefan Thomann, Sukanya Basu, Dominic Grün.
 NiCo Identifies Extrinsic Drivers of Cell State Modulation by Niche Covariation Analysis.
     ***Submitted***, 2024

 # Contact